marysia-tanska/marysia-tanska/README.md

 📍London<br>
 🏫 UAL Creative Computing Institute (@ual-cci), formerly Tylko (@tylkocom)<br><br>

-🎨👾 Currently developing a PhD project at the intersection of Accessibility, Digital Making, and Human-Computer Interaction
+🎨👾 Currently developing a PhD project at the intersection of Accessibility, Digital Making, and Human-Computer Interaction<br><br>

-🤖 Nerdy about all things geometry, parametric design, and digital fabrication 💙 Passionate about small-scale and community projects
+🤖 Nerdy about all things geometry, parametric design, and digital fabrication<br>
+💙 Passionate about small-scale and community projects

 <!--